DeWitt Wallace Decorative Arts Museum

 The museum features diverse collections related to the founding of the United States — including furniture, paintings, silver, numismatics, ceramics, tools, textiles, glass, maps, weapons, media and other objects from the permanent Colonial Williamsburg collection.

 Facility

 DWDAM is accessed through and underneath the Public Hospital of 1773, which commemorates the first mental health facility in the Colony of Virginia.
 The facility features a restaurant as well as the Hennage Auditorium, which offers lectures and musical performances.

-In 2006, the Abby Aldrich Rockefeller Folk Art Museum relocated from its original location on English Street to share an expansion of the Wallace museum.
+In 2006, the Abby Aldrich Rockefeller Folk Art Museum relocated from its original location on S. England Street to share an expansion of the Wallace museum.
 Though co-located in a single building, both collections retain their respective names — and are together known as the Art Museums of Colonial Williamsburg.

 In 2014, the Colonial Williamsburg Foundation announced a $40 million addition to the two co-located museums to break ground in April 2017 and open in 2019 — to include an expansion of 65,000sf and a new more accessible street-level entrance on Nassau Street.